Latent Emissions, Chakaia Booker

 Charles B. Hayes Family Sculpture Park Ongoing

-The Charles B. Hayes Family Sculpture Park Is Open
+The Charles B. Hayes Family Sculpture Park

-- a central valley and berms for the display of sculptures
+- A central valley and berms for the display of sculptures

-- a great lawn for picnicking, playing Frisbee, playing catch, and lounging on the grass
+- A great lawn for picnicking, playing Frisbee, playing catch, and lounging on the grass

-- a natural stone amphitheater for concerts, theatrical performances, poetry readings, and tour group meetings
+- A natural stone amphitheater for concerts, theatrical performances, poetry readings, and tour group meetings

-- additional lighted and paved pathways for walking, running, and bicycling
+- Additional lighted and paved pathways for walking, running, and bicycling

-- more limestone seats
+- More limestone seats

 - 275 additional trees and over 1,000 shrubs

-- a main entrance created at the corner of Angela Boulevard and Eddy Street
+- A main entrance created at the corner of Angela Boulevard and Eddy Street

 For more information on the sculptures, please download the Reclaiming Our Nature brochure below (pdf).